amaranth-lang/amaranth/docs/stdlib/data.rst

     m.d.comb += o_gray.eq((i_color.red + i_color.green + i_color.blue) << 1)

-The :class:`View` is :ref:`value-castable <lang-valuecasting>` and can be used anywhere a plain value can be used.
+The :class:`View` is :ref:`value-like <lang-valuelike>` and can be used anywhere a plain value can be used.
 For example, it can be assigned to in the usual way:

 .. testcode::